-Language Acquisition is provided for Grade 11 and 12 students under the framework for Group 2 of the IB Diploma, consisting of two modern language courses-language ab initio and language B. These are language acquisition courses designed to provide students with the necessary skills and intercultural understanding to enable them to communicate successfully in an environment where the language studied is spoken.
-Language ab initio and Language B are taught courses, but both may not run, depending on the needs of the students and staffing resources.
+Language Acquisition is provided for Grade 11 and 12 students under the framework for Group 2 of the IB Diploma, consisting of two modern language courses-Language Ab Initio and Language B. These are language acquisition courses designed to provide students with the necessary skills and intercultural understanding to enable them to communicate successfully in an environment where the language studied is spoken.
+Language Ab Initio and Language B are taught courses, but both may not run, depending on the needs of the students and staffing resources.

-- \ English B HL or SL (in conjunction with an appropriate self taught Language A option) - \ Spanish ab initio
+English B HL or SL (in conjunction with an appropriate school supported self-taught students Language A option) Spanish Ab Initio

-A second Language & Literature course may be studied in place of a language ab initio or language B. At BMIS this would normally be a second Literature self-taught - SL, but may depend on timetabling constraints.
+A second Language & Literature course may be studied in place of a Language Ab Initio or Language B. At BMIS this would normally be a second Literature self-taught - SL, but may depend on timetabling constraints.